Stockton Businessman Pleads No Contest to Statutory Rape of Child, Sentenced to Just 90 Days of House Arrest

 Meleyco says the sex assault happened after the family was invited over to Burgess' Calaveras County cabin back in 2016.

-“The girl is not doing good,” Meleyco said of the girl, who is now 7.
-“She’s showing all the symptoms of somebody that’s been molested.
-She’s in counseling, and she’s gonna be in counseling all her life.”
+"The girl is not doing good," Meleyco said of the girl, who is now 7.
+"She's showing all the symptoms of somebody who's been molested.
+She's in counseling, and she's gonna be in counseling all her life."

 The girl and her family has filed a civil suit against Burgess.